shyamblast/Koogu/README.md

 A python package for developing and using Machine Learning (ML) solutions in Animal Bioacoustics.

-Koogu (ಕೂಗು) is a word in the Kannada language and means "call" (used as a _noun_) or "to call" (used as a _verb_).
+Koogu (ಕೂಗು; /ko͞ogu/) is a word in the Kannada language and means "call" (used as a _noun_) or "to call" (used as a _verb_).

 The package offers tools for -
-* preparing and processing audio for training ML models,
+* preparing audio (pre-process and transform) to form inputs to ML models,
+* training ML models,
-* training ML models and assessing their performance, and
+* assessing their performance, and
-* using trained ML models for automatic recognition.
+* using trained ML models for automating analyses of large datasets.

 Installation
 ------------

-The package is available on PyPI, and can be installed as follows
+Koogu can be installed, via PyPI, as follows
 ```bash
 pip install koogu
 ```